Why Does My Chest Hurt After Smoking Weed?

 Chest pain from smoking weed is most commonly associated with bouts of coughing that can arise from methods like joints, pipes, dabs, bongs, and even vapes.
 Beginners and even the most proficient cannabis consumers have experienced coughing fits.

-Pre-existing conditions of the lungs, like asthma2 or lung cancer3, may also be exacerbated by cannabis use.
-This may not be the case with all lung conditions.
+Pre-existing conditions of the lungs, like asthma or lung cancer, may also be exacerbated by cannabis use.2,3 This may not be the case with all lung conditions.

 Studies of cannabis and chronic obstructive pulmonary disease (COPD), a condition caused by long-term exposure to toxins (like nicotine) in the lungs, are limited.
-Although smoking of any sort is highly discouraged among COPD sufferers, researchers don’t believe cannabis smoke leads4 to COPD or makes it worse.5
+Although smoking of any sort is highly discouraged among COPD sufferers, researchers don’t believe cannabis smoke leads to COPD or makes it worse.3,4

 Cannabis and the cardiovascular system also have an interesting relationship.
-One study estimated that over 2 million adults in the US with cardiovascular disease use cannabis.6 Medical marijuana can be therapeutic for the cardiovascular system in specific circumstances, but it can also result in adverse side effects through its ability to increase heart rate7 and blood pressure.8
+One study estimated that over 2 million adults in the US with cardiovascular disease use cannabis.4 Medical cannabis can be therapeutic for the cardiovascular system in specific circumstances.
+Still, it can also result in adverse side effects through its ability to increase heart rate and blood pressure.5

 Chest pain may also result from anxiety or other mental health conditions.
-Cannabis is a biphasic molecule, which means it may affect anxiety differently at low levels of concentration than at high levels9.
-The relationship between an individual, their mental health, and their cannabis usage is sensitive10 and may be affected by various other external and internal factors.
+Cannabis is a biphasic molecule, which means it may affect anxiety differently at low levels of concentration than at high levels.
+The relationship between an individual, their mental health, and their cannabis usage is sensitive and may be affected by various other external and internal factors.6

 A less common but valid reason a person may be experiencing chest pain after consuming cannabis is contaminated products.
-Contaminated products11 can result from a variety of different factors.
-Unregulated vapes, dabs, capsules, or any cannabis product are of the highest concern, as they don’t undergo any testing.
+Contaminated products can result from a variety of different factors.
+Unregulated vapes, dabs, capsules, or any cannabis product are of the highest concern, as they don’t undergo any testing.7

 Ensure you can see the ingredients and testing results before purchasing cannabis products, and only purchase from licensed distributors.